NubletZ/wp108b/homework/BookStore (Final)/README.md

 ### 1. Home
 > In this pages the user can see a short description about the book store and the latest news about the store
 ### 2. Shop
-> User can see the book description and add it to the shopping cart in this page
+> User can see the product description and add it to the shopping cart
 ### 3. About Us
 > The user can get some information about the offline store location and the contact of the owner
 ### 4. Shopping Cart